awasadasath/ecommerce-etl-pipeline/README.md

 * **Integration:** Fetches the daily `GBP` to `THB` exchange rate corresponding to the transaction date.
 * **Resiliency:** Implements a **Fallback Mechanism** to use a default exchange rate if the API service is unavailable, ensuring pipeline reliability.

-## ⚙️ ETL Pipeline Workflow
+## <a id="etl"></a>⚙️ ETL Pipeline Workflow

-The entire data lifecycle is orchestrated by **Apache Airflow**, ensuring daily automation and reliability.
-Below is a visual walkthrough of the pipeline execution from start to finish.
+I used **Apache Airflow** to manage task dependencies and scheduling.
+The DAG runs once a day to fetch new transactions and update the dashboard.

 ### 1. 🕹️ Orchestration & Dependency Management
 The Airflow DAG (`ecommerce_pipeline_v1`) manages the execution order.
 It ensures that data extraction from MySQL and API fetching happen in parallel before the transformation step begins.